OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

 Your general strategy should be one of **divide and conquer**.
 If you are not used to thinking in computer science / software engineering terms, it will be hard to wrap your head around a lot of the things going on.
 So write one bit of code at a time, understand what is going on, and move on.

 #.
-Install the template for the language of your choice as described in :ref:`dialog`
+Install the template for the language of your choice as described in :ref:`dialogue`
 #.
 I suggest you leave the examples in place.
 #.
-Now add your own data and code bit by bit, append the wscript files as necessary.
+Now add your own data and code bit by bit, append the `task_xxx` files as necessary.
 To see what is happening, it might be useful to comment out some steps
 #.
-Once you got the hang of how things work, remove the examples (both the files and the code in the wscript files)
+Once you got the hang of how things work, remove the examples (both the files and the code in the `task_xxx` files)

 .. _porting_existing_project: